piRGoif/split_preserve_history/README.md

 * you get files B and C all of which contains A history !

-Found this procedure in this excellent article : [Splitting files while preserving history in git](https://beyermatthias.de/blog/2014/09/24/splitting-files-while-preserving-history-in-git/).
+Found this procedure in this excellent article : [Splitting files while preserving history in git — musicmatzes blog](https://beyermatthias.de/splitting-files-while-preserving-history-in-git).

 See also a tool to automate the process : https://github.com/potherca-bash/git-split-file